MEET THE LAB

 Patrick Sammons, B.S.
 UCSC; M.D. program, USC Medical School

 Hema Kopalle, B.A.
-UCSC; M.S. program, UCSD
+UCSC; Neuroscience graduate program, UCSD

 Kathy Huang, B.S.
-UCSD
+UCSC

 Mariah Heller (NIH ACCESS Scholar), B.S.
 UC Davis